ECA INSIGHT >>

 Utilities in developing countries may face challenges of: increasing connections, typically to customers with low consumption and low ability to pay; providing additional network capacity to meet increasing peak demand; and collecting sufficient revenue to meet all expenses.
 Rooftop solar can support the first of these challenges while threatening the other two.

-In this Viewpoint, we discuss options for electricity utilities in developing countries to mitigate the potential financial downsides of increased rooftop solar without compromising the benefits.
+In this Insight, we discuss options for electricity utilities in developing countries to mitigate the potential financial downsides of increased rooftop solar without compromising the benefits.

 Tariff and cost structures are not easily aligned

 Electricity utilities typically earn revenues through a combination of fixed (per connection or per kW of contracted demand) and variable (per unit of energy consumed and per kW of actual demand) charges.
 These revenues are required to cover fixed costs (eg, for installed network capacity) and variable costs (eg, the cost of fuel in a power station).
 Fixed costs of supply do not change as energy consumption (and variable costs) reduce.

 Fixed costs typically account for a much larger share of total costs than the share of revenue from fixed charges.
 The structure of the charges that customers pay typically does not fully reflect the structure of the costs, particularly in countries without supply competition.